NathanJShipley/eBird_Data_Mapping_Shiny_Application/README.md

 - **Export Maps as PNGs:**
   Download your customized maps as PNG files for use in reports, presentations, or personal analysis.

 Examples of how to use the app and its features are provided in the documentation.
-If you have any new use cases or examples to add, feel free to include them in your pull request!